theostath/BCI_Identification/README.md

 5) AECc (AEC corrected version)
 6) COH (Spectral Coherence)

+>FeatureVector.m : Extract feature vectors from the upper triangular connectivity matrix

+>CalcScoreMatrix.m : Calculate score matrix for each FC metric using the Euclidean distance.

+>EERMatrix.m : Calculate EER (Equal Error Rate) matrix for each metric in each band.
+This function, also, returns the FAR (False Accept Rate) and FRR (False Rejection Rate) for each metric and each band.
+[Calculate_FAR_FRR.m]

 EER is the point of the ROC (Receiver Operating Characteristic) curve where FAR == FRR.

+From line 676 and below there are some prints to see the results.